Holistic Stream Assessment/Restoration: Cold Spring Brook - Newton, Massachusetts

 Based on the size of the some of the fish encountered, the golden shiners in Cold Spring Brook appear to be self-sustaining.
 Specifically, some of the fish sampled were well under the size typically sold as bait.
 In a heavily manipulated water long thought to be devoid of fish, we see this as a good sign regardless of how they got there…

-To their credit, the group braved heat, dense brush, and mud up to their waist to take a closer look at Cold Spring Brook.
+To their credit, the group has braved snow, heat, dense brush, and mud up to their waist to take a closer look at Cold Spring Brook.
 This shows a level of interest and dedication that could lead to something big.
 People are just starting to appreciate our urban and suburban waterways and what they bring in regard to quality of place and a connection to the environment.

 NFC’s work at Cold Spring Brook has just begun.
 Where the project will take us is yet to be determined.
-We hope to influence any daylighting or habitat restoration efforts to be as fish-friendly as possible.
+We hope to influence any habitat restoration efforts to be as fish-friendly as possible.
 NFC would also like to discuss adding some large wood deposits to improve in-stream structure, scour out some pools, and create some riffles.
 Channel narrowing and bank restoration could help as well.

 NFC is also looking into using metabarcoding eDNA to try to see what else lives in this severely manipulated and long overlooked stream, at least as far as fish go.
 We are also discussing deploying some water temperature loggers and intermittency detection devices to see how things hold up in the summer.